Jerrylum/docs.path.jerryio/docs/formats/LemLibFormatV0_5.md

 Note that PATH.JERRYIO is responsible for creating the path file, while LemLib is responsible for reading the path file and using the data to control the robot.

 Keep in mind that PATH.JERRYIO is a flexible multi-purpose path editor/planner.
 It is not just a path file generator for LemLib, so it can do more stuff than what LemLib can do.
 For example, you can set the target heading of every end control point on PATH.JERRYIO, but they are not used to generate the LemLib path file.
-This is because LemLib v0.5 is designed for tank drive robots.
-Since a tank drive does not have holonomic capabilities, there is no need to have target headings.
-As a result, heading values are not included in the path file.
+This is because LemLib v0.5 is designed for tank drive robots and a tank drive does not have holonomic capabilities.
+As a result, heading values are not included in the path file as they are not needed.
 The heading values might be useful for visualizing the path and generating a path file for other libraries, but not for LemLib.

 ## Prerequisites